layer5io/layer5/src/theme/app/THEME.md

 ## Changing svg according to theme

-1. To Change svg according to theme, We strongly recommend innerpaths or rect or polygon to befill them with the preferable colors like we did in the case of the components.
+1. To Change svg according to theme, We strongly recommend innerpaths or rect or polygon to fill them with the preferable colors like we did in the case of the components.

 Examples -